app-o-mat/page-o-mat/docs/config-day-of-year.md

 If it's an integer, then it is the day of the year where 1 is January 1st, 2 is January 2nd, and so on.

-If it's a string, then it's an expression that would calculate an integer day of year given the indices in page block.
+If it's a string, then it's an expression that would calculate an integer day of year given the current indices while generating the page.

 To understand the indices, consider this page block: